Q: Who can join?

 Log into your Member Profile, and from there you can

 - Add or change your troop membership

-- Add new members to your household
+- Add new members

 - Update the contact information

 Q: I don’t know anything about these troops.
 How do we choose?